magento/merchdocs/src/marketing/prex-type-convcart.md

 title: Conversion rate (add-to-cart)
 ---

-The _Conversion rate (add-to-cart)_ displays products that are ranked by a predicted conversion rate and prioritizes the eligible products that are most likely to be added to a cart.
+The _Conversion rate (add-to-cart)_ recommends products that are most likely to be added to a cart by using a predicted conversion rate and ranking the eligible products.

 ## How it works

-The _Conversion rate (add-to-cart)_ recommendation type calculates the proportion of sessions where the product was viewed and then was added to the cart.
+The _Conversion rate (add-to-cart)_ recommendation type calculates the proportion of sessions where the product was viewed and then added to the cart.

 ### Where used